-• Nationally, XBB.1.16, XBB.1.9, FD.1.1, and XBB.2.3 are the only lineages that are increasing in proportion; all other lineages are either stable or decreasing.
+• Nationally, XBB.1.16, XBB.1.9.1, XBB.2.3, and FD.1.1 are the major lineages that are increasing in proportion; all other lineages are either stable or decreasing.

 • While the data we publish under Latest COVID-19 numbers in the Current Situation tab may include provincial or territorial data corrections or backfill (sometimes described as bulk reporting) in the week they are reported, the weekly highlights account for these data corrections and focus on recent trends.